kekoziar/git-novice-guac/_episodes/02-setup.md

 >

-Dracula also has to set his favorite text editor, following this table:
+The chef also has to set their favorite text editor, following this table:

 | Editor             | Configuration command                            |
 |:-------------------|:-------------------------------------------------|